 However, because much of the smartphone market growth is due to less affluent people in smaller cities, cheaper alternatives based on Android are driving growth.
 Local brands such as Xiaomi, Huawei, Oppo, and Lenovo all sell well across China.

 Android is where the people are; about 70% of gamers on mobile devices in China are using Android.

 Nevertheless, note that iPhone users on average spend more money on apps than Android users do.

 Publish on Multiple Third-Party App Stores

 Unlike in America, where Google Play and the Apple App Store dominate the market, in China more than 300 Android app stores vie for consumers.
-The top stores are Myapp by Tencent, 360 Mobile Assistant, and Baidu Mobile Assistant.
-These stores have an installation base of 26%, 23%, and 18% respectively.
-Google Play, on the other hand, has a mere 5%.
+The top stores are My App by Tencent (腾讯应⽤宝), Huawei App Market (华为应用市场), and Oppo Software Store (OPPO软件商店).
+These stores have an installation base of 25%, 15%, and 12% respectively (January 2020).
+Google Play, on the other hand, has a mere 0.04%.

 “In fact, Google play is blocked in China,” says Shlomo Freund, the founder of AppInChina.
 “So even though it has some market share, few people use that store.
 It’s mostly used by foreigners or tourists coming in.
 Its market share comes from pre-installs on Android phones.
 Otherwise, I don’t see Chinese mobile users downloading the Google Play store to their phones actively.”

 Studies show that developers can improve distribution by 200% by publishing on multiple platforms compared to releasing on Google Play alone.
 The decision on what stores to release on depends on factors like budget, demographics, and the relative market share of each store.